-CEO Ivan Israelstam writes a weekly labour law column for The Star newspaper’s Workplace, has been a CCMA Commissioner and is the Chairperson of the South African Chamber of Commerce and Industry’s Labour Affairs Committee.
-With over 25 years experience, he brings competitiveness and unique approach to addressing Labour laws.
+CEO Ivan Israelstam writes a labour law column on Independent Newspapers’ Talent 360 page and for several other important publications, has been a CCMA Commissioner and is the Chair of SACCI’s Labour Relations committee” with: “….is the vice chair of the Labour Market Committee of the SA Board for People Practices.
+With over 30 years experience, he brings competitiveness and unique approach to addressing Labour laws.

 Michael Bagraim completed his LLB concentrating on the political side of legal theory and the development of trained unionism in the western world.
 This led him into a taxing but interesting career in labour law.
 Michael was admitted as an Advocate and later as an Attorney in the Supreme Court of South Africa.
 He completed numerous courses on Industrial Relations and lectures many institutions on Labour Law.
 Michael is a regular contributor on Industrial Relations and Labour Law to the media, TV, Radio, newspapers and magazines.
 He is a member of the Labour Law Committee of the Law Society of The Cape of Good Hope and a member of the Cape Town Attorneys Association.
 He became the President of the Cape Chamber of Commerce & Industry in 2010.
 Michael Bagraim is now the Shadow Minister of Labour in Parliament.

 Patrick is a practicing attorney, mediator and arbitrator, based in Johannesburg.
 He focuses on employment law and alternative dispute resolution.
 He specializes in assisting companies to resolve disputes and conflict with unions and employees.
 His aim is to find practical solutions before resorting to costly and time-consuming litigation wherever possible.
 He has worked in law and alternative dispute resolution for 25 years in a wide range of industries and sectors.
 Patrick Deale can be contacted via firstname.lastname@example.org